David King (defensive end)

-David King (born December 27, 1989) is an American former professional football defensive end.
-He was selected by the Philadelphia Eagles in the seventh round of the 2013 NFL draft after playing college football at Oklahoma.
+David King (born December 27, 1989) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He was selected by the Philadelphia Eagles in the seventh round of the 2013 NFL draft after playing college football for the Oklahoma Sooners.

 Professional career

 Philadelphia Eagles

 King was selected by the Philadelphia Eagles in the seventh round, (239th overall), of the 2013 NFL draft.
 On October 22, 2013, King was signed to the practice squad.
 On January 6, 2014, he was signed a future contract.
 On August 30, 2014, King was waived by the Eagles.

 Cincinnati Bengals

 On August 31, 2014, he was signed to the practice squad of the Cincinnati Bengals.
 He signed a reserve/future contract with the Bengals on January 6, 2014.
 He was waived on August 30, 2014 and signed to the practice squad the next day.

 Seattle Seahawks

 On December 11, 2014, King was signed to the Seattle Seahawks from the Bengals' practice squad.
 On November 16, 2015, he was waived by the Seahawks.